 Most forensic accounts are also certified public accountants (CPAs).
 Each state has a State Board of Accountancy responsible for licensing accountants.
 The specific requirements for licensure vary between states, but all CPAs must pass the CPA exam, which is a rigorous, 4-part standardized test.
 In addition to passing the exam, most states require students to complete 150 hours of college coursework and obtain supervised professional accounting experience to CPA status.
 Most undergraduate degree programs only require 120 hours to graduate, though, but potential accountants can make up the difference in hours by taking additional courses or completing a joint bachelor's and master's degree program.

 Almost all states require CPAs to take continuing education courses to remain certified.
 Forensic accountants can also develop additional skills that may benefit their careers by pursuing certificates, courses and seminars in forensic accounting from accredited business schools.
 Many forensic accountants also become Certified Fraud Examiners by passing the Association of Certified Fraud Examiners' test.

 Job Outlook and Salary Statistics

-The BLS predicted that employment for accountants and auditors will grow by 11% from 2014-2024.
-The BLS also stated that the median annual salary for accountants and auditors was $67,190.
+The BLS predicted that employment for accountants and auditors will grow by 6% from 2018-2028, which is as fast as average.
+The BLS also stated that the median annual salary for accountants and auditors was $70,500.